AnEntrypoint/hookie/src/admin/Auth.md

 - `loading` (boolean): Loading state during authentication check

 ## Lifecycle
-On component mount (useEffect):
+On component mount (useEffect MUST execute this exact sequence):
-1. Check for existing auth token using github.getAuthToken()
+1. Call github.getAuthToken() to check for existing auth token
-2. If token exists, fetch user info using github.getUser()
+2. If token exists (not null):
+   a.
+Call github.getUser() to fetch user info
-3. Set isAuthenticated to true if user fetch succeeds
+   b.
+On success: set isAuthenticated to true AND set user to returned user object
+   c.
+On error: set isAuthenticated to false AND set user to null
+3. If token is null:
+   a.
+Set isAuthenticated to false
+   b.
+Set user to null
-4. Set loading to false after check completes
+4. Set loading to false (MUST happen in finally block to always execute)
-5. Handle errors gracefully (treat as not authenticated)

 ## Rendering Logic

-### Loading State
+### Loading State (when loading === true)
-Display: "Loading..." or a spinner
+MUST display exactly: "Loading..." text in a div with class "auth-loading"

-### Not Authenticated State
+### Not Authenticated State (when loading === false AND isAuthenticated === false)
-Display:
-- GitHub logo or icon
+MUST display:
-- "Sign in with GitHub" button
+- Button with class "auth-login" containing text "Sign in with GitHub"
-- On click: Call github.initiateOAuthLogin()
+- On button click: MUST call github.initiateOAuthLogin()
+- No icon required (text only)

-### Authenticated State
+### Authenticated State (when loading === false AND isAuthenticated === true)
-Display:
-- User avatar (circular image from user.avatar_url)
-- User name or login (user.name || user.login)
+MUST display all of these elements:
+- img element with class "auth-avatar", src={user.avatar_url}, alt={user.login}, width="32px", height="32px", borderRadius="50%"
+- span element with class "auth-username" containing text: user.name if it exists, otherwise user.login
-- "Logout" button
+- button with class "auth-logout" containing text "Logout"
-- On logout click:
+- On logout button click MUST execute in this order:
-  - Clear token from localStorage
+  1. Call github.logout() to clear token from sessionStorage
-  - Set isAuthenticated to false
+  2. Set isAuthenticated to false
-  - Set user to null
+  3. Set user to null
-  - Optionally reload page
+  4. Call window.location.reload() to force full app reset

 ## DOM Structure (Not Authenticated)
 ```